1Conan/albion-online-api/README.md

 ---
 Just a basic API Library for Albion Online.
 (I do not play the game.
 I was supposed to write this as a task in r/slavelabour.)

+PS: this is WIP.
+I won't work on this that much if anyone will ask.

 ---

 # How To Use